The Old Tauntonians and Romsey Cricket Club was formed in 1998, an amalgamation of Old Tauntonians Cricket Club and Romsey Cricket Club.

 Names and addresses of all persons who wish to become members of the Club shall be placed before the Management Committee who shall have the right to refuse any applicants membership.
 An interval of at least two days shall elapse between application and admission.
 Membership shall continue each year on payment of annual membership fee.
-Annual membership fee is due on 1st January each year and shall be paid at the rate fixed by the last Annual General Meeting and published in the ensuing fixture card.
+Annual membership fee is due on 1st January each year and shall be paid at the rate fixed by the last Annual General Meeting and published on the web site.
 Playing members who have paid their membership fee by 30th April of the current season shall receive a discount.
 If payment has not been received by 14th May of the current season the player(s) concerned will not be considered for selection until payment has been received.

 New members will have one month after playing their first match to pay their annual subscription at the reduced rate.

 Match fees as decided at the Annual General meeting and published on the web site shall be paid, per match, to the respective team captains or person appointed by him.